 A8000 is packed in a similar but upgraded paper packaging box from the B series, with an additional sleeve where Final’s logo is smartly gold stamped on top.
 Opening up the box you will see a cloth wrap, which feels like the kind of fabric on a kimono, a traditional Japanese garment.

-The delicately arranged packaging explains Japanese’s packaging philosophy in a subtle but minimalistic and refined manner.
-The clean. snowy colored packaging mirrors the “transparent” tuning theme.
+The delicately arranged packaging explains Japan’s packaging philosophy in a subtle but minimalistic and refined manner.
+The clean. snowy-colored packaging mirrors the “transparent” tuning theme.

-Inside the box, you will find the earpieces, a metallic case similar to the E and B series pouch with aluminum covers, some MMCX pin remover, ear-hooks, a case of ear tips with replaceable filters.
+Inside the box, you will find the earpieces, a metallic case similar to the E and B series pouch with aluminum covers, some MMCX pin remover, ear hooks, and a case of ear tips with replaceable filters.

 Looking more closely you will see the A8000 design has a more rounded cut than the B series build.
 I would still say the B1 and A8000 are speaking the same design language but the A800 is more fluent and elegant.